 - Develop partnerships between NASA research assets, industry, and EPSCoR jurisdictions’ academic institutions

 - Contribute to the overall research infrastructure, science, and technology capabilities, higher education, and/or economic development of the jurisdiction

-The three main components of NASA EPSCoR are:
+The four main components of NASA EPSCoR are:

-- NASA EPSCoR Research Infrastructure Development Awards (RID): This component enables jurisdictions to build and strengthen relationships with NASA researchers.
+- EPSCoR Research Infrastructure Development awards, or RID.
+This component enables jurisdictions to build and strengthen relationships with NASA researchers.
 The RID has a three-year base period of performance with a potential one-year no cost extension.
 Awards are $125,000 per year.
 NASA intends to announce the RID opportunity every three to five years, pending funding availability.

-- NASA EPSCoR Cooperative Agreement Notice (CAN): These EPSCoR research awards solicit topic-specific proposals addressing high-priority NASA research and technology development needs.
+- EPSCoR Cooperative Agreement Notice (CAN) Research Awards solicit topic-specific proposals addressing high-priority NASA research and technology development needs.
 Awards are up to $750,000 for a three-year performance period.
-NASA intends to announce the EPSCoR CAN for research awards yearly, pending funding availability.
+NASA intends to announce the EPSCoR CAN Research Awards yearly, pending funding availability.